-7580.
+80.

-The Governing Board shall provide for the safe custody of the Seal, which shall not be used without the authority of the Governing Board or of a committee authorised by the Governing Board for the purpose.
+The governing board shall provide for the safe custody of the Seal, which shall not be used without the authority of the governing board or of a committee authorised by the governing board for the purpose.

-Every instrument to which the Seal shall be affixed shall be signed autographically by one Governor and the Secretary or by two Governors.
+Every instrument to which the Seal shall be affixed shall be signed autographically by one governor and the Secretary or by two governors.
+The governing board confers on the Secretary the right to use the Seal for business purposes in the presence of the Chief Executive Officer.

-The Association may exercise the powers conferred by the Act with regard to having an official seal for use abroad and such powers shall be vested in the Governing Board.
+The Association may exercise the powers conferred by the Act with regard to having an official Seal for use abroad and such powers shall be vested in the governing board.

 AUTHENTICATION OF DOCUMENTS

-Any Governor or the Secretary or any person appointed by the Governing Board for the purpose shall have power to authenticate any documents affecting the constitution of the Association and any Resolutions passed by the Association or the Governing Board or any committee, and any books, records, documents and accounts relating to the business of the Association, and to certify copies thereof or extracts therefrom as true copies or extracts; and where any books, records, documents or accounts are elsewhere than at the office, the local manager or other officer of the Association having the custody thereof shall be deemed to be a person appointed by the Governing Board as aforesaid.
-A document purporting to be a copy of a Resolution, or an extract from the minutes of a meeting of the Association or of the Governing Board or any committee which is so certified, shall be conclusive evidence in favour of all persons dealing with the Association upon the faith thereof that such Resolution has been duly passed or, as the case may be, that any minute so extracted is a true and accurate record of proceedings at a duly constituted meeting.
+Any governor or the Secretary or any person appointed by the governing board for the purpose shall have power to authenticate any documents affecting the constitution of the Association and any Resolutions passed by the Association or the governing board or any committee, and any books, records, documents and accounts relating to the business of the Association, and to certify copies thereof or extracts therefrom as true copies or extracts; and where any books, records, documents or accounts are elsewhere than at the office, the local manager or other officer of the Association having the custody thereof shall be deemed to be a person appointed by the governing board as aforesaid.
+A document purporting to be a copy of a Resolution, or an extract from the minutes of a meeting of the Association or of the governing board or any committee which is so certified, shall be conclusive evidence in favour of all persons dealing with the Association upon the faith thereof that such Resolution has been duly passed or, as the case may be, that any minute so extracted is a true and accurate record of proceedings at a duly constituted meeting.

 RESERVES

-The Governing Board may from time to time set aside any budgetary surpluses of the Association and carry to reserve such sums as they think proper which, at the discretion of the Governing Board, shall be applicable for any purpose to which the profits of the Association may properly be applied and pending such application may either be employed in the business of the Association or be invested.
-The Governing Board may divide the reserve into such special funds as they think fit and may consolidate into one fund any special funds or any parts of any special funds into which the reserve may have been divided.
-The Governing Board may also, without placing the same to reserve, carry forward any profits.
-In carrying sums to reserve and in applying the same, the Governing Board shall comply with the provisions of the Act.
+The governing board may from time to time set aside any budgetary surpluses of the Association and carry to reserve such sums as they think proper which, at the discretion of the governing board, shall be applicable for any purpose to which the profits of the Association may properly be applied and pending such application may either be employed in the business of the Association or be invested.
+The governing board may divide the reserve into such special funds as they think fit and may consolidate into one fund any special funds or any parts of any special funds into which the reserve may have been divided.
+The governing board may also, without placing the same to reserve, carry forward any profits.
+In carrying sums to reserve and in applying the same, the governing board shall comply with the provisions of the Act.

 ACCOUNTS

-Accounting records sufficient to show and explain the Association’s transactions and otherwise complying with the Act shall be kept at the office, or at such other place as the Governing Board think fit, and shall always be open to inspection by the officers of the Association.
+Accounting records sufficient to show and explain the Association’s transactions and otherwise complying with the Act shall be kept at the office, or at such other place as the governing board think fit, and shall always be open to inspection by the officers of the Association.
 Such accounting records shall be applicable to the financial transactions of the WANO London Office and shall not normally deal with the transactions of the Members.
-Subject to this, no Member or other person shall have any right of inspecting any account or book or document of the Association other than any right conferred by any Act of Parliament or ordered by a court of competent jurisdiction or authorised by the Governing Board.
+Subject to this, no Member or other person shall have any right of inspecting any account or book or document of the Association other than any right conferred by any Act of Parliament or ordered by a court of competent jurisdiction or authorised by the governing board.